 Since the 1980s, more women have been graduating from college and graduate school than men.
-In fact, in 2013, women were 21% more likely to graduate from college and 48% more likely to finish graduate school.
+In fact, in 2020-2021, women accounted for nearly 60% of all U.S. college students.
+Worldwide, the number of women attaining higher education degrees continues to rise.

-Additionally, more women are entering the workforce than men.
-In 2015, women accounted for 57% of the U.S. national labor force and, in 40% of households with children, women are the sole or primary breadwinner.
+Additionally, more women are entering the workforce than ever before.
+In 2015, about 57% of American women ages 16 and older worked outside the home, compared to just 34% in the 1950s.
+In 40% of households with children today, women are the sole or primary breadwinner.

 With all of this progress, it is often frustrating to hear that women, who are outpacing men in both education and labor, are still earning less money at work and putting in more unpaid hours at home.
 However, the fight for equality is nothing new for women, and supporters are continuing their efforts to bring the gender gap to a close.